MicrosoftDocs/Viva/Briefing/be-meetings.md

 ## RSVP to a meeting with no conflicts

-It is a best practice to let organizers know if you will attend a meeting so that they can plan accordingly.
+It is a best practice to let organizers know if you will attend their meeting so that they can plan accordingly.
 Briefing focuses on smaller meetings where it might be more likely that your attendance is required.

 ### Why am I seeing this?